jodoll/avbus_protocol/README.md

 * [Wire](http://arduino.cc/en/Reference/Wire) (LGPL v2.1)

 ## Todo
+### Electrical
+- [ ] It seems the ST560 somehow get's stuck and doesn't accept any singnals from an actual remote control anymore when the ESP restarts while connected
 ### Protocol
 - [x] Record and protocol all signals
 - [X] Narrow down timings for HEADER, 0, 1 and FOOTER